tokageeee/tokageeee/README.md

 I'm Riku Yoshioka.
-I'm 23 years old and a student.
-I'm at Nogoya Institute of Technology.
+I'm 23 years old and a student at Nogoya Institute of Technology.